ivanslapnicar/SAMD2018/_posts/2018-05-03-keynote-speakers.markdown

 <img src="images/Kressner.png" class="img-fluid rounded-circle" alt="Daniel Kressner">
 ##### Daniel Kressner

-Daniel Kressner is Professor of Numerical Analysis and High Performance Computing and Director of Math Section at the École polytechnique fédérale de Lausanne.
+Daniel Kressner is Professor of Numerical Analysis and High Performance Computing at the École polytechnique fédérale de Lausanne.
 He obtained Ph.D in Mathematics in 2004 at the TU Berlin.
 After postdoctoral positions in Umea and Zagreb, he was Assistant Professor at the ETH Zurich from 2007 until 2011.

 His main area of research is the numerical linear algebra including wide range of applications, in particular  low-rank matrices and tensor approximation techniques.